11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 To ensure a new product or process doesn’t just look good in a PowerPoint slide but is actually accepted and implemented by the organization, many people at all levels need to understand the benefits of the proposed change and buy into it.
 For this to happen, every consultant will need to impact key influencers of the decision.

-Your interviewer will typically test 3 sub-traits when assessing personal impact: 1) listening, 2) confidence, and 3) the ability to influence.
+Your interviewer will typically test 3 sub-traits when assessing connection: 1) listening, 2) confidence, and 3) the ability to influence.

 • Tell me about a time you had to convince someone to change their mind on something important to them.

-• Tell me about a difficult situation where you had to rely on your communication skills.
+• Tell me about a challenging situation where you had to rely on your communication skills.

 • What do you want to be remembered for and how are you achieving it?